Prince25/StockAlertBot/README.md

     * ~~Target~~
     * ~~Tesco~~
     * ~~Argos~~
+* Add delay between items from the same store
 * Add ~~Email and Maybe~~ SMS Notifications
+* More OOP!!
 * ~~Fix~~ Find Bugs
 * ~~Add GUI - Make it easier to use~~
 * ~~Initially create seperation between intervals for Amazon items~~